Azure/azure-sdk-for-python/sdk/purview/azure-purview-datamap/MigrationGuide.md

 client = DataMapClient(endpoint='<endpoint>', credential=DefaultAzureCredential())
 ```

-### API call
+### Operation name

-The interface names have also changed slightly from catalog to purview.
-The functionality remains the same.
-Check the below example for getting all types.
+The operation names have slightly changed but the main functionality remains the same.
+Please check the below examples.

+#### Get all types
 ```python
 // azure-purview-catalog
 response = client.types.get_all_type_definitions()